Team6-SixSense/audio360/INSTALL.md

 ## Building

+Take a look at `.vscode/tasks.json` to view the configured VS Code build tasks.
+To run a task, press **Ctrl + Shift + P**, choose `Tasks: Run Task`, and then select the task you want to run.

 ### Building for STM32 MCU (target hardware)

 1. Ensure the path to ARM gcc compiler is included in `PATH` environment variable.
 Alternatively set `ARM_GCC_BIN` cmake variable manually.